Quan3Xin/python_websocket/README.md

-# The server with websocket server!
+# The project is websocket server using python3
+## Do it with socket